rrovetto/Orbital-Space-Ontology-Project/README.md

 # The Orbital Space Environment Domain Reference Ontology Project

 ## Status
 * **Project Needs Support**: sponsors, formal collaborations, technical experts, and employment or study opportunities for the author to continue development.
-It has been indepently pursued and unsupported in author's spare time since inception in 2011.
+It has been independently pursued and unsupported in author's spare time since inception in 2011.
 Therefore, opportunities are needed to sustain and provide income and realize the project vision.
 * See the CONTRIBUTING page about the needs of the project.
 * All content is subject to revision.
 No claims to completeness.
 * Landing page currently at https://ontospace.wordpress.com/